How to check battery health of your Android mobile phone

 Accubattery

-Step 3: Under this section, you’ll be able to see your battery health in percentage.
-Other info like battery capacity and battery wear can also be found under Battery Health.
+Step 3: In this section, you’ll see your battery health as a percentage.
+Other information, such as battery capacity and wear, is also available under Battery Health.

-Note: When you use the app for the first time, it might not display any of the information as Android doesn’t provide historical battery information to third-party apps.
+Note: When you first use the app, it may not display any battery history because Android doesn’t provide historical battery data to third-party apps.
 The only info that the app can read would be the battery’s design capacity.
-It is with each charge cycle that the app will record your battery’s estimated capacity and over time, determine its health.
+It is with each charge cycle that the app will record your battery’s estimated capacity and, over time, determine its health.

 Here are a few other apps that let you see the Battery Health: